maxxseminario/VestaRV32/README.md

-# VestaRV - A Custom RISC-V Core and Complete MCU
+# VestaRV - A Custom RISC-V Core

 VestaRV is a custom RISC-V processor core designed entirely in-house, built from the official RISC-V instruction set specification without deriving from any existing core implementations.
 This repository not only provides the VestaRV core but also a full MCU subsystem that surrounds the core, enabling rapid integration into embedded and SoC designs.

+**Namesake:**
+VestaRV is named after **Vesta**, the Roman goddess of hearth, home, and the eternal flame.
+As Vesta’s fire symbolized the heart of the household, VestaRV is designed to be the heart of your embedded system—providing reliability and a strong foundation for your MCU and SoC projects.

 ## Table of Contents